Orthokeratology (Ortho-k Lenses)

 Some new ortho-k lens designs are also available for farsightedness and presbyopia.
 Research has also demonstrated that orthokeratology lens designs slow the progression of myopia.

-Good candidates for orthokeratology include youngsters age 8 to 12 with progressive myopia, as well as most adolescents and adults, although the best success is with people under age 40.
+Good candidates for orthokeratology in Florida include youngsters age 8 to 12 with progressive myopia, as well as most adolescents and adults, although the best success is with people under age 40.
 Ortho-k is recommended for low to mild nearsightedness (-4 diopters or less).

 People who are not good candidates include those with dry eye syndrome, a large pupil size, or high myopia.